-A visa is required to enter Cambodia, regardless of your nationality (except for a few Southeast Asian countries).
+A visa is mandatory to enter Cambodia, regardless of your nationality (except for a few Southeast Asian countries).
 You have two main options: the official online e-visa, which should be obtained before departure, or the visa on arrival at the airport.

 The official e-visa — how to obtain it

-The official e-visa is the simplest and most recommended solution for French travelers.
+The official e-visa is the simplest and most recommended solution for travelers.
 It is obtained before departure, avoids any queues at immigration, and costs slightly less than the visa on arrival.

 Features of the e-visa